joeroe/r4r_visualisation/README.md

 You should then be able to open `r4r_visualisation_slides.Rmd` in RStudio and view the slides using the "knit" button at the top of the editor pane or `knitr::knit("r4r_visualisation_slides.Rmd")`.

-Press `c` in the presentation window to view the speaker notes.
+Press `p` in the presentation window to view the speaker notes and `c` to open a new window.

-### As a PDF

-This repository also contains a PDF version of the slides [`r4r_visualisation_slides.pdf`](r4r_visualisation_slides.pdf), but this may contain formatting errors and does not include the speaker notes.